Driving Unlicensed in Victoria

 Driving unlicensed in Victoria, is an offence.
 If you drive without a valid licence, you could be fined, be prohibited from applying for a licence for a period of time, and/or ordered to serve a term of imprisonment.
 The court can also make other types of orders, including vehicle immobilisation or community work.

 Unlicensed driving includes the following categories:

 - Drivers who never obtained a licence or whose licence has expired

 - Drivers who have had an existing licence suspended or cancelled

 - Drivers who have been disqualified from obtaining a licence

 - Drivers who are in breach of any condition of their licence

 Driving without a licence is a summary offence, which means it is a less serious criminal offence.
 Summary offences that involve court hearing are usually heard in the Magistrates’ Court.
 Section 18(1)(a) of Road Safety Act 1986 (Vic) (‘the Act’) says that the licence must be the right type of licence for the motor vehicle being driven.
 This means it is an offence to drive a type of vehicle if you do not hold the appropriate type of licence.
-Note that if you hold an interstate licence, you will need to convert it to a Victorian licence once you have lived in the state for a continuous period of three months.
+Note that if you hold an interstate licence, you will need to convert it to a Victorian licence once you have lived in the state for a continuous period of six months.

 Penalties for Driving Unlicensed in Victoria